nikitavoloboev/data/psychology/marketing.md

 - [How the biggest consumer apps got their first 1,000 users (2020)](https://www.lennyrachitsky.com/p/how-the-biggest-consumer-apps-got)
 - [Brightloom](https://www.brightloom.com/) - Harness data science to increase the value of your current customers and owned channels.
 - [Founding Sales: The Early Stage Go-To-Market Handbook (2020)](https://www.holloway.com/b/founding-sales)
+- [Sandwich](https://sandwich.co/) - We make commercials.
+The kind people like.

 ## Images